Back to Insights

 We’ve mentioned Adidas before, but it’s worth revisiting as a lesson in misalignment.
 Adidas discovered that 65% of its sales were driven by brand marketing—broad campaigns, visibility, and creative storytelling.
 However, they were spending the majority of their budget on highly targeted digital ads.
 This led to a misattribution issue: performance ads looked effective on dashboards, but they were riding on the brand equity built by earlier campaigns.
 Once Adidas rebalanced their media mix—investing more in brand-building alongside performance—they saw better overall efficiency.

 Gap Inc. had a similar realization, shifting back to brand after seeing diminishing returns from short-term tactics.
 For retail, familiarity creates a halo effect—your stores and ads perform better when your brand is already top-of-mind.
-Retail giants like Nike continue to run emotional brand campaigns not for vanity, but because they make every product drop and retail channel more effective.

 E-Commerce: DTC Brands Find Balance